JKurzer/Bristlecone/README.md

 **Q: Does this actually work?**
 A1: Yes.
 Our testing suggests that bristlecone reduces latency by 2ms or more for 20% of packets routing from Seattle to AWS R1 (North Virginia).
 A2: While testing on wifi isn't comprehensive yet, it appears to add considerable resilience to link-loss on first and final mile delivery.
+A3: We still need to measure it against the built-in networking for controls replication within UE.